fpolit/ama-framework/README.md

 # ama - Attack Manager

 Ama is a specialized environment for the password cracking process.
-It contains several modules (attacks and auxiliaries) that make the password cracking process efficient (using auxiliary modules as helper modules of attacks).
+It contains several modules (attacks and auxiliaries), so we can combine them (`auxiliaries` modules as `preattack` or `postattack` of an `attack` module - we call them `fullattacks`: `preattack` + `attack` + `postattack`) to make the password cracking process efficient.
-Also ama's attack modules can be submitted in a cluster using `Slurm`, other important feature is that ama is easy extensible so you can write your own modules.
+Also ama's attack modules can be submitted in a cluster using `Slurm`, other important feature is that ama is easy extensible, so you can write your own modules.

 ## Dependences
 * Hashcat